mariadb-corporation/maxscale-buildbot/docs/info-for-developers.md

 The builders are in the [master/maxscale/builders](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders).
 Builders describe the steps of the task.

 ### Default properties
 In some builders, dicts `DEFAULT_PROPERTIES` with the default values are declared for the builder properties (for example, [Build builder](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build.py)). `DEFAULT_PROPERTIES` is used if any property of the builder at launch is not specified.
-For specify default properties, builder use [master/maxscale/builders/common.SetDefaultPropertiesStep](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/common.py), which sets the missing properties to the default value.
+To specify default properties, builder uses [master/maxscale/builders/common.SetDefaultPropertiesStep](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/common.py), which sets the missing properties to the default value.

 ### Environmental variables on the remote worker
 Each worker has its separate environment.
 To create environmental variable on worker a dictionary with variable's name and value must be created and passed to `env` property of the builder's configuration.
-[Dictionary with environmental variables](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build.py#L8) can use render build's properties as variable's value to pass properties to worker's environment.
+[Dictionary with environmental variables](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build.py#L8) can render build's properties as variable's value to pass properties to worker's environment.
-Alternatively master's environment can be copied to worker by assigning `dict(os.environ))` to the `env` argument of builder's configureation.
+Alternatively master's environment can be copied to worker by assigning `dict(os.environ))` to the `env` argument of builder's configuration.

 ### Custom Build Step
 In some builders, to specify a group of properties in one step, you can use your own class, inherited from `steps.BuildStep` ([Custom Buildsteps docs](http://docs.buildbot.net/current/manual/customization.html#writing-new-buildsteps)).
-For example,  [Build builder](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build.py) use own BuildSetPropertiesStep class for it.
+For example, [Build builder](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build.py) uses own BuildSetPropertiesStep class for it.

 ### Remote Python scripts
 Python functions can be executed on a worker using [maxscale.builders.support.support.executePythonScript(name, function, modules=(), **kwargs)](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/support.py#L50) function.
 This functions will transform Python function into a string and transfer it to `<builddir>/build/script` directory on the remote worker.